 Causes of Western Power

 In this post, I will present an alternative answer to this question: The West rules the world because Protestant Christianity removed the discussion of sin and piety from people’s lives.
-When people are relieved of the idea of sin and the concomitant guilt of sinful actions, then they can do things that others (who worry about sin and piety) cannot, and much faster.
+When people are relieved of the idea of sin and the concomitant guilt of sinful actions, then they can do things that others (who worry about sin and piety) cannot, and faster.
 Such actions give them power over others.
 It is not a better culture, religion, philosophy, science, social organization, capitalism, or the rule of law that does this.
-It is the capacity for brutality that other people governed by the ideas of sin and piety have no answer to.
+It is a capacity for brutality that other people governed by the ideas of sin and piety have no answer to.
 The power of the West came due to colonialism, slavery, and economic exploitation.
-The West was successful because the societies they exploited could not match their capacity for brutality.
+The West was successful because the societies they looted and exploited could not match their capacity for brutality.

 Consequences of Whitewashing History